Timescales for a completed Project

 Design and Planning

-This is the most important part of the project and may take up a lot of time if planning permission is required.
-More than 10 weeks may be spent on submitting the planning permission and obtaining one.
+This is the most fundamental part of the project and might use up a great deal of time if preparing approval is needed.
+More than 10 weeks might be spent on submitting the planning permission and acquiring one.
 Here is the breakdown of the timescale needed for the planning process.